tolauwae/phd-thesis/src/foundations/foundations.typ

   In the inductive case, each case is straightforward to prove given the induction hypothesis.
 ]

-Given @snapshotpreservation, we know that any snapshot list produced by the reversible debugger observes the program order, and that there is never a snapshot that lies in the _future_ of the current program state.
+Given @snapshotpreservation, we know that a snapshot list never contains any impossible program states, and that there is never a snapshot that lies in the _future_ of the current program state.

 #proof([Debugger soundness for #reversibledbg])[
   The proof proceeds by induction over the steps taken in the debug session.
 Except for the new backward stepping rules, the cases proceed analogous to the proof for #conventionaldbg.